oriorio/pyMPC/README.md

 Run main.py for an example run.
 Different parameters may be confiugred in config.py or directly in main.py.

 [BGW88] - Michael Ben-Or, Shafi Goldwasser and Avi Wigderson.
 Completeness theorems for non-cryptographic fault-tolerant distributed computation.

 [DIK10] - Ivan Damgard, Yuval Ishai and Mikkel Kroigaard.
 Perfectly secure multiparty computation and the computational overhead of cryptography.

-[GW15]  - Venkatesan Guruswami and Mary Wootters - Repairing Reed-Solomon codes.
+[GW17]  - Venkatesan Guruswami and Mary Wootters.
+Repairing Reed-Solomon Codes.